-Basel - The Kulturstiftung Basel H. Geiger | KBH.G is proud to present Irène Zurkinden: Love, Life, a major exhibition dedicated to the life and work of Irène Zurkinden (1909-1987), a Basel-based artist of the 20th century.
-Running from 13 June to 7 September 2025, the exhibition offers a comprehensive and recontextualized look at Zurkinden's artistic legacy, showcasing both her celebrated works and intimate works on paper.
+Basel - The Kulturstiftung Basel H. Geiger | KBH.G is proud to present Irène Zurkinden: Love, Life, a major exhibition dedicated to the life and work of Irène Zurkinden (1909-1987), a remarkable Basel-based artist of the 20th century.
+Running from 13 June to 7 September 2025, the exhibition offers a comprehensive and recontextualized look at Zurkinden's artistic legacy, showcasing celebrated works from public and private collections as well as intimate works on paper being publicly displayed for the first time.